 - Tutor someone: You have a particular set of skills and virtual learning can be hard.
 Help your friend with their chemistry homework or your niece with her anatomy and physiology paper.
 Share your love of learning with someone else; it’s the good kind of contagious.

 Consider a completely random act of kindness.
 The idea is to perform a kind act for someone else without any expectation of reciprocation.
 As a healthcare professional you are uniquely positioned to do more than most but again, it’s the little things that make the biggest difference.
 A few great ideas:

 - Donate Blood: Many people make it a point to regularly donate blood but now it’s even more dire.
 According to the American Red Cross, one donation can save as many as three lives.
-If you’ve fully recovered from a verified COVID-19 diagnosis, your convalescent plasma donation may help up to 4 coronavirus patients in need.

 - Pay it forward: Are you not you without your morning coffee?
 Pay it forward at the drive thru by purchasing the car behind you’s order.
 Or, keep an extra umbrella in your car.
 If you see someone caught in the rain, it would definitely make a difference to them.

 - Praise a local business online: This past year has been hard on everyone and small businesses have seriously struggled to stay afloat.
 Consumers take online reviews seriously when deciding where to spend their time and money.
 A positive comment or review can help keep your local restaurant, hair salon or retail establishment open.
 It only takes a few minutes but it makes quite a difference.